LukaszJedrasiak/Arithmetic/README.md

 # Arithmetic

-Examples from "Engineering Mathematics 7th Editio" by K.A.
+Exercises from "Engineering Mathematics 7th Edition" by K.A.
 Stroud